Dinkar09/Face_Recognition_and_Authentication/README.md

 1. **Registration** — You place a photo of each person in a folder.
 The system looks at each photo, learns the person's face, and saves that information to a database.
-2. **Live Camera Detection** — A webcam window opens and continuously watches for a face.
+2. **Live Camera Detection** — A webcam window opens and continuously watches for a face, drawing a green box around it once found.
-3. **Authentication** — When a face is detected, the system checks it against everyone who's been registered.
+3. **Authentication** — Pressing the **Space bar** checks the boxed face against everyone who's been registered.
    - ✅ If it recognizes the person, it shows their name in green:
      *"Person: [Name] is Authenticated."*
    - ❌ If it doesn't recognize them, it shows a message in red asking them to try